 Our mission is to create new opportunities for conservation and environmental research in New England through the use of trained scent detection dogs for low-impact data collection and conservation practices.

 The Science Dogs

 We pride ourselves on our dog training program.
 We use modern, reward-based training methods, and are frequently adapting our program to reflect emerging training and behavior science.
 The result?
 Accurate, hard-working dogs that truly love their jobs.

 Lindsay Ware, M.S., CPDT-KA

-Lindsay has trained and worked with dogs for conservation purposes since 2011, when she began using her dogs to recover wounded large game animals for hunters.
-Her dog Gander (the nucleus of the Science Dogs logo) has since become a conservation celebrity in the local hunting community.
-Since 2013, Lindsay has worked as a professional dog trainer, specializing in science-based training techniques, with a special interest in helping people have better training relationships with their dogs.
+Lindsay has partnered with dogs for conservation purposes since 2011, when she began training dogs to find mortally wounded large game animals for hunters.
+Since 2013, she has worked as a professional dog trainer, specializing in science-based training techniques, with a special interest in helping people form better training relationships with their dogs.

 Passionate about wildlife and conservation from a young age, Lindsay earned her B.S. in Wildlife Biology from Unity College, and her M.S. in Biology from the University of Western Ontario.
 She spent many years traveling the U.S. and Canada working as a wildlife research technician for several government and non-profit agencies.
 She has also held project management, research & development, and leadership roles in the biomedical field.